 If your septic system has failed, one of the first questions that may come to your mind is whether to replace it before selling the house.
 The answer isn’t straightforward, as it depends on factors like local laws, market conditions, the cost of repair or replacement, and your willingness to deal with the hassle.

-If local laws require a functioning septic system to transfer property, replacing or repairing your failed system becomes necessary.
+If local New York laws require a functioning septic system to transfer property, replacing or repairing your failed system becomes necessary.
 But even when it’s not mandated by law, a functional septic system could significantly increase your property’s market value, make it more appealing to prospective buyers, and speed up the sale process.

 On the flip side, septic system repairs or replacements can be costly.
 The average cost of a new septic system can be high, which does not account for the potential damage to landscaping during installation.
 So, you’ll need to consider if the increase in the sale price would cover these costs.